 To report a security issue guests may utilize our Text to Security program by texting their issue and location to (415) 238-6900.
 A discreet and effective response will be forthcoming.
 Msg & data rates may apply.

 Thermoses and Canteens

 Metal and glass containers including cans, bottles, jars, thermoses, canteens and water bottles are not permitted in the ballpark.
 Thermoses and canteens made of permitted materials will be allowed into the ballpark but the contents will need to be screened by security staff.

 Accessible Seating Locations: ASL are comprised of two ticketed locations - one (1) wheelchair space and one (1) companion seat located to the immediate right or left and shoulder-to-shoulder with the wheelchair space.
 Subjection to availability, additional tickets may be purchased in the same row or location as the ASL.
 Accessible seats can be purchased online at sfgiants.com or by calling (415) 972-2209.

-Charter Seats: Fans who purchased the 15,000 designated charter seats at AT&T Park, the best seats in the ballpark, bought the right to own their seats for life.
+Charter Seats: Fans who purchased the 15,000 designated charter seats at Oracle Park, the best seats in the ballpark, bought the right to own their seats for life.

-- Online: To purchase tickets online, visit sfgiants.com.
+- Online: To purchase tickets online, visit sfgiants.com/tickets.

 Stolen Tickets: The Giants can reprint stolen tickets provided the following information can be confirmed: exact game date, section, row, seat, that the original tickets have not entered the ballpark and that the account holder on record approves the request.
 Reprinting the tickets creates a new barcode thus voiding the stolen tickets.